 In this tutorial, you will learn how to use R in DSS for time series analysis, exploration, and modeling.
 You will also learn to deploy a time series model in DSS.
 Let’s get started!

 We will use the passenger dataset from the U.S. International Air Passenger and Freight Statistics Report.
 This dataset contains data on the total number of passengers for each month and year between a pair of airports, as serviced by a particular airline.

 Create Your Project¶

-From the DSS homepage, click +New Project, select DSS Tutorials from the list, go to the Time Series section, and select Forecasting Time Series With R (Tutorial).
+From the Dataiku DSS homepage, click +New Project > DSS Tutorials > Time Series > Forecasting Time Series With R (Tutorial).

 Notice that the Flow already performs the following preliminary steps:

-Uses a Download recipe to import the data from the URL:
+A Download recipe imports the data from the URL:

 https://data.transportation.gov/api/views/xgub-n9bw/rows.csv?accessType=DOWNLOADand creates the passengers dataset.

-Uses a Prepare recipe to modify the dataset so that we are left with only those columns that are relevant to the analysis: Date, carriergroup, and Total.
+A Prepare recipe modifies the dataset so that we are left with only those columns relevant to the analysis: Date, carriergroup, and Total.

-Uses a Group recipe to create a new dataset group0_passengers that contains the total number of travellers per month for carrier group “0”.
+A Group recipe creates a new dataset group0_passengers that contains the total number of travellers per month for carrier group “0”.